KQM-git/TCL/characters/hydro/mona.md

 Mona dashes backwards before placing a **Phantom of Fate** down.

 * Only one **Phantom** created by **Mirror Reflection of Doom** can exist at any time.
+* Mona's Holding version of **Mirror Reflection of Doom** has invincibility frames that can be utilized for dodging.

 | **Type** | **Talent 6%** | Frames | MV/s | **GU** | Particles |
 | :--- | :--- | :--- | :--- | :--- | :--- |